Cliffoney: Cliffoney National School

-Visit by President Michael D. Higgins for school centenary

-On the 22nd of October 2014, President Michael D. Higgins attended the commemoration of the centenary of the opening of Cliffoney National School in 1914.
-He was accompanied by his wife Sabina Higgins.
+In October 2014, President Michael D. Higgins attended the commemoration of the centenary of the opening of Cliffoney National School.
 The pupils of Cliffoney NS performed for the president, with the president making a speech afterwards, speaking about W.B.
-Yeats, Classiebawn Castle, the school's history, and thanking the principal for the invitation and the pupils for their performance.
+Yeats, Classiebawn Castle, and the school's history.

 Church of St. Molaise

 Stained glass window by Joshua Clarke, St. Molaise's RC church, Cliffoney, installed 1909.

 The Roman Catholic church is dedicated to Saint Molaise from Inishmurray island.
 The church was opened in 1828, replacing an older structure called Teampeall Bui down the hill and close to Saint Briget's well.
 Cliffoney church was closed for an extensive period in 1915 when the whole village united in protest against the Bishop of Elphin, Dr. Bernard Coyne, who had removed Fr.
 Michael O'Flanagan.
 The protest which was widely reported in the newspapers, continued for ten weeks until Christmas Eve 1915.In October Fr O'Flanagan was transferred by his Bishop to the parish of Crossna, County Roscommom.
 His parishioners saw this as punishment for his involvement with the bog dispute and did not take kindly to the move.
 They locked up the church at Cliffony and refused to hand over the key to the new curate, Fr McHugh.
 This dispute continued until Christmas Day 1915.
 On that morning the key to Cliffony church was handed to the Parish Priest.
 The people meanwhile were presumably enjoying the warmth of the C.D.B. turf.

 A holy water font was installed in the porch of St. Molaise's church in 1942 in memory of Fr.
 O'Flanagan, on condition that his name was not to be added.
 The plaque, with name finally allowed, was added in 1992.

 The church was closed again during restoration in 2012 and masses were held in the village hall.
 During cleaning the restorers discovered that the three stained glass windows behind the altar were made by Joshua Clarke, father of the renowned stained glass artist Harry Clarke.
 Joshua Clarke was married to Brigid MacGonigall, a native of Cliffoney village.